The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Monroe County?

-Monroe County, Illinois has 5 public high schools, along with 3 middle schools and 6 elementary schools.
+Monroe County, Illinois has 5 public high schools, serving approximately 1,588 students.

 What is the largest school district in Monroe County?